mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

   )
 ```

-Obtaining the joining key it's easy: We just select the `Profile` information contained in the messages' payload of the stream `ordersWithUserProfileStream`.
+Obtaining the joining key, it's easy: We just select the `Profile` information contained in the messages' payload of the stream `ordersWithUserProfileStream`.
 Then, the new value of each message is the discounted amount.

 ### 6.3.
 Joining `KStreams`

 Last but not least, we have another type of join transformation, maybe the most interesting.
-We're
-talking about the join between two streams.
+We're talking about the join between two streams.

 In the joins we've seen so far, one of the two joining operands always represented a table, which means a persistent form of information.
-Once a key enters the table, it will be present into it, until someone removes it.
+Once a key enters the table, it will be present in it until someone removes it.
 So, Joining with a table reduces to make a lookup in table's keys for every message in the stream.

-However, streams are a continuously changing piece of information.
+However, streams are continuously changing pieces of information.
 So, how can we join such volatile data?
 Once again, windowing comes into help.
 The join transformation between two streams joins messages by key.
-Moreover, messages must arrive in the topics within a sliding window of time.
-Besides, as for the join between `KStream` and `KTable`, the data must be co-partitioned.
+Moreover, messages must arrive at the topics within a sliding window of time.
+Besides, the data must be co-partitioned for the join between `KStream` and `KTable`.

-Since joining are stateful transformation, we must window the join between two stream, otherwise the underlining state store would grow indefinitely.
+Since joins are stateful transformations, we must window the join between two streams; otherwise, the underlining state store would grow indefinitely.

 Moreover, the semantics of stream-stream join is that a new input record on one side will produce a join output for each matching record on the other side, and there can be multiple such matching records in a given join window.

-Talking about purchased orders, imagine we want to join the stream of discounted orders with a stream listing orders that received a payment, obtaining a stream of paid orders.
+Talking about purchased orders, imagine we want to join the stream of discounted orders with stream listing orders that received payment, obtaining a stream of paid orders.
 First, we need to define the latter stream built upon the topic called `payments`.
-Moreover, we define the  `Payment` type, that associate each `OrderId` with its payment status:
+Moreover, we define the  `Payment` type that associates each `OrderId` with its payment status:

 ```scala
 val paymentsStream: KStream[OrderId, Payment] = builder.stream[OrderId, Payment](PaymentsTopic)
 ```

-It's reasonable that the payment of an order arrives at most some minutes after the order itself.
+It's reasonable that the payment of the order arrives at most some minutes after the order itself.
 So, it seems that we have a perfect use case to apply the join between streams.
 But first, we need to change the key of the `discountedOrdersStream` to an `OrderId`.
 Fortunately, the library offers the transformation called `selectKey`:

 ```scala
 val ordersStream: KStream[OrderId, Order] = discountedOrdersStream.selectKey { (_, order) => order.orderId }
 ```

 We have to pay attention when we change the key of a stream.
 In fact, the broker needs to move the messages among nodes to ensure the co-partitioning constraint.
-This operation is called shuffling, and it's very time and resource consuming.
+This operation is called shuffling, and it's very time and resource-consuming.

-The `ordersStream` stream represents the same information as the `discountedOrdersStream`, but indexed by `OrderId`.
+The `ordersStream` stream represents the same information as the `discountedOrdersStream`, but is indexed by `OrderId`.
 Now, we've met the preconditions to join our streams:

 ```scala
 val paidOrders: KStream[OrderId, Order] = {